Jeju Island has a lot going for it.

 If you’re not in a hurry to make it to Manjanggul Cave, driving 20 minutes north along the coast will bring you to Myeongjin Jeonbok.
 This is one of the best places on the island to eat abalone dishes.

 If you managed to blitz through the island’s eastern sights and have time for one more, stop by Manjanggul Cave.
 It’s halfway between Seongsan Ilchulbong and Jeju City.
 The last admission is at 5 PM, though, so I really wouldn’t advise that you rush through the other sights.
-Going through the cave will take about one hour.
+Going through the cave takes about an hour.

 But if you manage to make it by sunrise to Seongsan Ilchulbong or decide to skip Udo Island, then you’ll have plenty of time for Manjanggul Cave.